CherryDev-Arch/CherryDev-Arch/README.md

 ### 🔤 Spoken Languages

-I am a native speaker of English, and I have been learning Japanese for around a year or two, though I prefer you converse with me in English, thank you.
+I am a native speaker of English, and I'm in the process of learning Arabic (Emirati, Classical, and Fusha/MSA) Please only talk to me in English though.

 ### 📔 Hobbies